mamedev/mame/docs/source/commandline/commandline-all.rst

 **\-natural**

         Allows user to specify whether or not to use a natural keyboard or not.
-This allows you to start your game or system in a 'native' mode, depending on your region, allowing compatability for non-"QWERTY" style keyboards.
+This allows you to start your  system in a 'native' mode, depending on your region, allowing compatability for non-"QWERTY" style keyboards.
 The default is OFF (*-nonatural*)

 .. _mame-commandline-joystickcontradictory: